The Ultimate Step by Step Guide to SEO

 Link Building

-Sites with more backlinks tell Google it’s a quality resource worth linking to and generally earn a higher ranking.
+Sites with more backlinks tell Google it’s a quality resource worth linking to and generally earns a higher ranking.
 Building links must be done to rank.

 What is a Backlink?

-A link from another website “back” to yours and it acts like a “vote” in favor of your content.
+A link from another website “back” to yours acts like a “vote” in favor of your content.

 Backlink Quality

 The site linking to you will influence your page rank.
-So, high quality (authority) site link = bigger confidence vote and low quality link may work against you.
+So, a quality (authority) site links = a bigger confidence vote, and a quality link may work against you.
 So, building links from authority sites should be your focus.

 Backlink Quality Factors